-Environmental efficiency gains in the global dairy sector have also been realized in recent years.
-The UN Food and Agriculture Organization (FAO) found that GHGE per kilogram of milk produced globally (also known as "emissions intensity") declined by 11% from 2005-201511 while global milk production rose by 30%.12 These global gains were largely driven by innovation and efficiency in North America, where the U.S. is the largest dairy producer.
-North America was the only region in the world to increase production while also reducing absolute emissions, making its GHG intensity for dairy products the lowest in the world.

-U.S. dairy farm emissions average slightly more than 1 kilogram of carbon per kilogram of milk produced, whereas in parts of Africa and other emerging dairy nations, dairy farm emissions can be as much as 20 times higher.13
+Dairy has made significant environmental efficiency gains globally, reducing emissions per kilogram of milk produced by 11% from 2005 to 2015 while increasing global milk production by 30%.10 These global gains were largely driven by innovation and efficiency in U.S. dairy as the largest producer in North America.
+North America was the only region in the world to increase production while also reducing absolute emissions, making its emissions per kilogram of milk produced the lowest in the world.
+In parts of Africa and other emerging dairy-producing nations, dairy farm emissions can be as much as 20 times higher.11

 The environmental efficiency gains made by U.S. dairy producers extends beyond reductions in GHGE.
-A study published in the Journal of Animal Science in 2020 found significant environmental achievements in land and water conservation.14 In 2017, producing a gallon of milk required 30% less water, 21% less land, and a 19% smaller carbon footprint than in 2007.
+A study published in the Journal of Animal Science in 2020 found that producing a gallon of milk in 2017 required 30% less water, 21% less land, and had a 19% smaller carbon footprint than in 2007.12

-Significant progress continues to be made.
-U.S. dairy farmers are innovating to decrease GHGE (including methane), reduce food waste and support healthier, sustainable communities.
-Feed for dairy cows makes use of food not suitable for human consumption and headed to a landfill, which would otherwise release methane during breakdown and go to waste (like husks humans can't digest and spent brewers grains).
+Significant progress continues to be made and the U.S. is an exemplary model for dairy producers everywhere.
+U.S. dairy farmers are innovating to optimize feed and genetics, decrease emissions (including methane), reduce food waste and support healthier, sustainable communities.
+Feed for dairy cows makes use of plants humans cannot digest and food that would otherwise be wasted (like spent brewers grains).